Sheerabth/blob-system/README.md

 * The server is deployed [here](http://52.186.137.111:8080) and the fastapi docs for that can be accessed [here](http://52.186.137.111:8080/docs).
 * Demo video can be found [here](https://drive.google.com/file/d/1bT7nEM7KPWKmSr3DDH1fBz9G5V-nLit0/view?usp=sharing).

+## Solution
+Uploaded files are stored in the local file system of the hosted server.
+The file and user access control information are stored in the database.
+Files are compressed with gzip before being stored in the file server.

+## Features
+* Upload a file
+* Download a file
+* Rename a file
+* Edit a file
+* Change access permissions for a particular file
+* Get file information
+* File download and upload are streamed to allow large file transfers

 ## Setting up the environment

 ### Cloning the repository